maplibre/maplibre-native/README.md

 To contribute to MapLibre GL Native, see [`CONTRIBUTING.md`](CONTRIBUTING.md) and (if applicable) the specific instructions for the platform you want to contribute to.

+### Getting Involved

+Join the `#maplibre-native` Slack channel at OSMUS.
+Get an invite at https://slack.openstreetmap.us/

 ## Build Status

 | SDK                                                           | Build   | Build status                                                                                                                                                                                  |